Let’s start out with a simple one –

 Who uses EHR Software?

-Any sort of healthcare provider uses an EHR system.
+Any sort of healthcare provider uses an EHR software.
 Whether that be hospitals, family/private practices, medical groups, specialized clinics, etc. If they provide a healthcare service, no matter what it may be, they use an EHR system.

 What are the distinctions of EHR applications?